 When booking your flight request any special assistance you will require at least 48 hours before your flight.
 Do you need an escort from check-in, help through security and into the departure lounge, help at the boarding gate, assistance onto the plane and to your seat?

-Check if Eagle Lifter (shown in the image below) is available at the airports you’ll travel to and from.
+Check if the Eagle Lifter (shown in the image below) is available at the airports you will travel to and from.
 Bulkhead seats on the plane provide extra legroom which helps when transferring from the aisle chair to your aircraft seat and space to stretch your legs.

 The airline should allocate a suitable seat for you and your travel companion free of charge.
 These seats should generally have movable armrests to make transferring easier.
 Always double-check that you are allocated suitable seats.

 Comfortable and loose-fitting clothes are the way to go for any flight but particularly long haul.
 You want to be as comfortable as possible when you’re sitting for such long periods of time.

 It can also feel pretty cold during a flight so remember to bring layers that you can put on to keep warm.
 Even if you don’t wear them they can be used for extra support at your sides or to lean your head against.
 (P.S I’m always tempted to take my slippers to wear on the flight).

 I know this can be difficult to achieve since airports and holidays can be stressful and challenging at times especially travelling as a wheelchair user or with a disability.
 I’m a firm believer that stress can play havoc with our bodies and lead to feeling unwell and other unnecessary problems.

 It’s best to relax as much as possible before your flight.
 Give yourself plenty of time and arrive early.
 Enjoy a nice meal, browse the shops and watch the world go by, just don’t lose track of time and miss your flight.